sartoriusrex/portfolio-v2/src/posts/how-this-blog-was-made.md

 ### I am using Webpack version 4

 Webpack 5 just came out, and its release is a hot debate, because, well, it's like they didn't even try to see what would and wouldn't break.
 I know and love (and kind of hate) Webpack 4, so I'm stickin' with the old guns for now.
+Also, it's in plain Javascript, so even when I have to learn something new--like making a blog--it's not too much of a stretch figuring things out.

 ### SASS (scss)